 Alternatively, you may be given a topic which you'll have to discuss as a group.
-The best thing you can do here is just to act naturally and be respectful of the other members in your group – don't try to dominate the discussion and go over the top trying to show off how much you know, as this is rarely a good look.
+The best thing you can do here is just to act naturally and be respectful of the other members in your group.
+Make sure you don't dominate the discussion or go over the top trying to show off how much you know, as this is rarely a good look.

 This could take the form of an interview, and will most likely be similar to the interview you had prior to the assessment day.

-It won't be identical, though – the interview stage of an assessment centre may be with a more senior member of staff at the company, or go into more depth about certain aspects of your first interview.Even if they didn't come up in the first interview, there's a chance you'll be asked some of these common questions (which we've helpfully explained how to answer, too).
+It won't be identical, though.
+The interview stage of an assessment centre could be with a more senior member of staff at the company or go into more depth about certain aspects of your first interview.Make sure to prepare answers for these common interview questions – even if they didn't come up in the first interview!

 Bit of a throwback to your school drama classes here, as you (and one other person, often from the company) will be asked to act out how you'd respond to a scenario that you might encounter in the job.